Parcel Tax Information

-- All money raised by this measure would continue to be controlled locally and only go to LVJUSD schools
+- All money raised by Measure A would continue to be controlled locally and only go to LVJUSD schools

 - No funds could be taken away by the State

-- None of the money raised could be used for administrators’ salaries
+- By law, no funds from Measure A could be used for administrators’ salaries

 - The measure would require independent citizen oversight, annual audits, and reports to the community to ensure the District uses the funds as promised

-- Senior citizens over the age of 65 would continue to be eligible for an exemption from the cost of the measure
+- Senior citizens over the age of 65 would continue to be eligible for an exemption from the cost of Measure A